SummaryRead the full fact sheet

-- such as panic disorder, obsessive compulsive disorder, post-traumatic stress disorder, generalised anxiety disorder and phobias.
+- anxiety-related conditions such as panic disorder, obsessive compulsive disorder, post-traumatic stress disorder, generalised anxiety disorder and phobias.

 Subsidised mental health treatment is also available through the Australian Government’s Access to Allied Psychological Services (ATAPS) program.
 ATAPS provides access to low-cost treatment for people with common mental health conditions of mild to moderate severity.
 Eligible people can access up to 12 individual sessions per calendar year or, in exceptional circumstances, up to 18 individual sessions with mental healthcare professionals.
 Generally, there is little or no out-of-pocket expense for eligible people.